 Even if the other motorist has insurance, there's a good chance they're only carrying the minimum required by the state or possibly even less.
 In Montana, the minimum insurance coverage requirement is liability coverage with only $25,000 for body injuries and $20,000 for property damage

 According to a 2016 article in the Huffington Post, Montana is third most dangerous state to drive in with a high percentage of alcohol related (54% - 20th highest) and rural road accidents (93% - first highest).
-With this higher probably of accidents, especially on rural roads, should you be involved in an accident and sustain any injury, the state minimum coverage is barely going to cover the ride to the hospital let alone any treatment or hospital stay.
+With this higher probability of accidents, especially on rural roads, should you be involved in an accident and sustain any injury, the state minimum coverage is barely going to cover the ride to the hospital let alone any treatment or hospital stay.

 To help protect yourself in these situations, insurance companies offer Uninsured Motorist Coverage and Underinsured Motorist coverage.
 These are designed to pay for damage when you're injured in an accident caused by someone who doesn't have insurance or doesn't have enough.
 Some states require this additional coverage, however, in Montana it's not a requirement.

 Basic liability coverage is the insurance you buy to cover loss caused by you; for example, if you run a light and hit another vehicle.
 With one in ten Montana drivers failing to keep or maintain the required state liability coverage ($25,000), uninsured motorist coverage pays for your economic losses when you're injured in an accident caused by someone who doesn't have insurance.

 You get into a crash resulting in medical bills totaling $20,000.
 Ordinarily you could file a claim for $20,000 from the at-fault motorist's liability coverage, but since the other driver is uninsured, you need to tap into your Uninsured Motorist Insurance.
 As long as your limits are above $20,000, you should be able to recoup all losses.